ASTRO-POLIS/polis/README.md

 - open standard, mostly free to use for everyone, but some high-end services (weather monitoring, push notifications) could be available only for paying users to cover related hosting and service charges.
 - can be used as datasource for mobile apps as well as various web UIs and JSON/XML based APIs.
 - supports API versions and JSON and XML formats
-- observatories could provide data either manually, or with APIs
+- observatories could provide data either manually or with standard APIs
 - distributed (no single point of failure).
-Different sites could provide complete or partial service and only level 1 services is required.
+Different sites could provide complete or partial service.

 ## APIs